 By Jacob Reese

 A lot has changed since the last solo Batman film.
 Superhero movies, especially those by Marvel Studios, have become the most profitable genre of movie for movie goers.
-Thanks to films like “Avengers Endgame” and “Zack Synder’s Justice League,” movie-goers are much more friendly to films over the two and a half hour mark.
-So when a new Batman film was announced, starring Robert Pattinson, hype around the film started almost immediately.
+Thanks to films like “Avengers Endgame” and “Zack Synder’s Justice League,” movie-goers are much more friendly to films over the two-and-a-half-hour mark.
+So when a new Batman film was announced starring Robert Pattinson, the hype around the film started almost immediately.
 How does it stack against the classic Batman films, or even against its Marvel contemporaries?

 So, is “The Batman” worth the watch?
 Absolutely!
 Aside from its few flaws with pacing and length, “The Batman” is an amazing movie and might be one of the best superhero movies in recent years.
 Anyone interested in superheroes, Batman, or detective and noir movies should definitely see “The Batman!”